 We empower Minnesota public employees to build a strong foundation for retirement.

 This communication was created by MSRS.
-Neither Great-West Life & Annuity Insurance Company nor any of its subsidiaries have reviewed or approved these materials or are responsible for the materials or for providing updated information with respect to the materials.
+Empower Financial Services has not reviewed or approved these materials or is responsible for the materials or for providing updated information with respect to the materials.